DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Transformation/index.rst

 Disadvantages:

 - For very large installations, the submission may be perceived as slow, since there is no use (not yet) of Parametric jobs.

-  .. versionadded:: v6r20p3
 Bulk submission of jobs is working for the transformations, so job submission can be sped up considerably.

 Several improvements have been made in the TS to handle scalability, and extensibility issues.
 While the system structure remains intact, "tricks" like threading and caching have been extensively applied.